stelzinga/MF/Management_Framework.md

 Examples of Bylaws are Articles of Association, Company Laws, Company Policies, Company Rules, etc.

 Obtaining knowledge, and interpretation of applicable laws, rules and regulations is part and parcel of Bylaws.
-This is often achieved through the Business Functions:
+This is often achieved through Business Functions:
 - Compliance: regulations specific to the Sector the Services are delivered in
-- Risk: specific laws or regulations w/r to Risk if applicable
+- Risk: laws or regulations w/r to Risk if applicable
 - Legal: corporate law
 - Tax: tax law, applicable to Profit and Salaries
 - Human Resources: employment law